OrianaVenture/VentureValheim/Progression/README.md

 This mod needs to be on both the client and server for all features to work.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations will not always take effect until the player relogs into the world/server.

 ## Changelog

+### 0.0.26

+* Added new config option AutoScaleIgnoreOverrides for ignoring the yaml file when using the auto-scaling feature.

 ### 0.0.25